advance100/doc_webpack/configuration.md

 * `loader`: A string of "!" separated loaders
 * `loaders`: An array of loaders as string

-A condition may be a `RegExp`, a `string` containing the absolute path, a `function(absPath): bool`, or an array of one of these combined with "and".
+A condition may be a `RegExp` (tested against absolute path), a `string` containing the absolute path, a `function(absPath): bool`, or an array of one of these combined with "and".

 See more: [[loaders]]